16/16

 • 1.
 Check In: How am I feeling?
 What's working?

 • 2.
-Adjust: What one thing can I shift with love, not force?
+Adjust: What one thing can I change next?

 In Practice: Your Forever Plan (Flexible Weekly Blueprint)